Broad Based Training

 BBT trainees from England and Wales have exited into each of the four specialties and feedback has been very positive.

 Scotland is a great place to train.
-It is very accessible, there is a diversity urban and rural culture, and a variety of recreational pursuits that are easily available and are affordable.
+It is very accessible, there is a diverse urban and rural culture, and a variety of recreational pursuits that are easily available and are affordable.
 This includes music, theatre, museums, night clubs, various sporting options and outdoor pursuits including walking, climbing, kayaking, sailing etc. There are some areas of outstanding natural beauty.